files-community/Website/src/routes/blog/posts/announcing-files-v2-4-40/+page.md

 - Fixed an issue where the context menu height would change after shell extensions finished loading
 - Fixed issue where tab icons weren’t showing
-- Fixed an issue with resizing columns in the details layout You can find more details about these fixes and enhancements on our GitHub repository: https://github.com/files-community/Files/releases/tag/v2.4.40
+- Fixed an issue with resizing columns in the details layout

 ### Conclusion 🙌
 That’s all for this update!
 We hope you enjoy using Files v2.4.40 as much as we enjoyed making it.